Resources

 Michael Brothers Hauling & Recycling

-Michael Brothers is a family owned business located in the South Hills of the city area.
+Michael Brothers is a family owned business located in the South Hills of the Pittsburgh city area.

 Specializing in dumpster removal and hauling, Michael Bros has recently wandered into the world of plastic recycling.
-They have their own balers and are able to process plastics to sell to other companies such as HydroBlox.
+They have their own balers and are able to process plastics to sell to other companies.

 Drop off your large amounts of 1-7s here!